verhas/jScriptBasic/site/basic/for.md

 For loop "end" and "step" values are evaluated only once at the start of the execution of the loop.
 The calculated values are stored in objects that are associated with the actual command instance.
 When the same loop starts again these expressions are evaluated again and then the variables are overwritten.
+This is not a problem when a loop has already finished.
+However the loop may start again before it has finished when it is in a subroutine that has recursive call.
-This can happen in case of recursive calls before the loop finishes.
-In this case the the original for loop end and step values are overwritten and the new values used to finish the loop after the recursive call.
+In this case the
+the original for loop end and step values are overwritten and the new values used to finish the loop after the recursive call returned.
 This is eventually a structural bug in ScriptBasic for Java.
+Usual use of BASIC scriptlets should not use recursive subroutine call.

-The following code demonstartes this bug.
-The output of the ptogram is `12323`.
+The following code demonstrates this bug.
+The output of the program is `12323`.

 ```
 ' For loop end and step values are evaluated only once at the start of the execution of the loop.